SandraGoutte/frog_color_polymorphism/README.md

 # Frog color polymorphism

 This repository contains scripts to conduct analyses on the evolution and genomics of the green/brown color polymorphism in frogs, as described in Goutte and Boissinot (in review).
 Below is a brief description of these scripts and how to use them.
+Shell and R scripts are in the [shell](#shell) and `R` directories, respectively.

 ## Content
 * [Dependencies](#dependencies)